caprice-j/ggbash/README.md

 The goal of ggbash is to make ggplot2 more comfortable to write for every user, from beginners to professionals.

+[Note:] The development of ggbash was abandoned as I started working on other projects.
+This repository is just for records.

 Usage
 -----